Gutelvam/Azure-Data-Warehouse/README.md

 ## Project Description <a name="descript"></a>

 The goal of this project is to develop a data warehouse solution using Azure Synapse Analytics.
-You will:
+We will:

 Design a star schema based on the business outcomes listed below;
 - *Import the data into Synapse;*